Superkikim/nexus-ai-chat-importer/README.md

 The plugin keeps a record of processed ZIP files to avoid unnecessary reprocessing.
 If you need to clear this record:

 1. Open the Command Palette (Cmd/Ctrl + P)
-2. Search for and select "ChatGPT Import: Reset Nexus AI Chat Importer Catalogs"
+2. Search for and select "Reset Nexus AI Chat Importer Catalogs: Reset Catalogs"
 3. Confirm the action when prompted

 Note: This action only clears the plugin's record of previously processed ZIP files.
 It does not affect your imported notes.
 After resetting, the plugin will no longer recognize previously imported ZIP files as already processed, allowing you to reimport them without warnings if needed.